Does Music Boost You To Work Out Better

 Regardless of your reason to workout, a common aspect among most people is that they listen to some form of music while working out.
 Many gyms even have their own playlists that they would turn on by request because the general opinion is that music motivates you to workout.

 But, is this really true?
-Does music boost you to work out better?
+Does music help you work out better?

 Well, let’s find out.